Wildlander-mod/wildlander-mod.github.io/_03-YourFirstCharacter/First-Day.md

 Weapons can now degrade in quality, so tempering your weapons to keep them a peak damage either via providing the blacksmith with the materials to do so(for none crafter) or doing it yourself..
 A well-made weapon is always better than a basic equivalent.
 Low quality bows can break if you are hit with a melee attack - so a good backup weapon should be acquired as well

-For a free place to sleep before you leave Riverwood a tent should be purchased.
+For a free place to sleep before you leave Riverwood, a tent should be purchased.
 A fur tent protects you from the cold, and a leather tent protects you from rain.
 If you need to cook while in the middle of nowhere then a cooking pot can be purchased to use with your constructed campfires.

 Checking the nearest cities missive board for delivery quests is a great way to get early gold to get you started.